Connect with us

 Adrian Hayward – £25,000 on a £200 bet

 This Liverpool fan bet £200 that midfielder Xabi Alonso would score from his own half.
-The odds of this happening were 125 to 1 and when Liverpool played against in cups third round, Alonso scored a magnificent goal from the opposite end of the field, meaning Hayward was able to pick up £25,000.
+The odds of this happening were 125 to 1 and when Liverpool played against Luton town in the FA cups third round, Alonso scored a magnificent goal from the opposite end of the field, meaning Hayward was able to pick up £25,000.

 While this sounds like an oddly specific bet to make, Hayward claimed to have noticed Alonso repeatedly attempting to shoot from his own half.
 Seeing this he knew it was only a matter of time before it happened and took a gamble.